 Bear in mind, the payment due date on your business card bill can change from month to month depending on holidays and other factors.
 Read your statement carefully.

 - Online Bill Pay: Schedule your business card payment to be credited the same day, on a future date or as a recurring payment.

-cut-off time on Fridays occur on Mondays, but the payment will have Saturday or Sunday as the transaction date:
+after the cut-off time on Fridays occur on Mondays, but the payment will have Saturday or Sunday as the transaction date.

-- Payment Transfers: Are credited the same day if scheduled prior to midnight Eastern Time from your Bank of America Business Checking, Savings or Money Market Accounts.
+- Payment Transfers: Are credited the same day if scheduled prior to midnight Eastern Time from your Bank of America Business Checking or Savings Accounts.

 - Pay-by-phone: call 1.800.673.1044 and make a payment over the phone before midnight Eastern Time to be credited the same day.
 For your convenience, the automated Pay-by-Phone service is available to you 24/7.
 Please note: A service fee of $15 may apply.

-- Banking Center: You can make payments at any Banking Center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
-Payments made at a Banking Center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.
+- Financial center: You can make payments at any financial center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
+Payments made at a financial center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.